Video details

 Vegetarian cooking lesson 16, Indian Gunda and Sangri Sabji

-"For me, and for all of us, it is very important always to know where our food comes from, what we are eating, its origin, and through whose hands it has passed."
+"Always know where our food comes from, what we are eating, and through whose hands it has passed."

 Filming location: Vép, Hungary